SoftUni/Programming-Basics-Book-JS-EN/chapter-07-complex-loops.md

 # Chapter 7.1.
-Complex loops
+Complex Loops

 Since we have learned what **`for`** loops are and their function in code, now is the time to take a look at **other loop types**, as well as some **more complex loop constructs**.
 These will expand our knowledge and help us solve more challenging problems.
 In particular, we will discuss how to use the following programming constructs: